 8.3.3.1 Format of Management Frames

 The frame body consists of the fields followed by the elements defined for each management frame subtype.
-All fields and elements are mandatory unless stated otherwise and appear in the specified, relative order.
+All fields and elements are mandatory unless stated otherwise and appear in the specified, relative order, with the exception of the Fragment IE (8.4.2.188).
+The Fragment IE has no specified order but, instead, is placed immediately after, and at the same order as, the element that is being fragmented.
 STAs that encounter an element ID they do not recognize in the frame body of a received Management frame ignore that element and continue to parse the remainder of the management frame body (if any) for additional elements with recognizable element IDs.
 See 9.25.7 (Vendor specific element parsing).
 Unused element ID codes are reserved.

 Instruct editor to modify section 8.4.2.1 as indicated: